 Whether online or in real life, attending architecture and design events is an important way of keeping up on the big conversations and of stimulating our own creativity, especially during the cold winter months.
-Here, we’ve selected 10 of the best architecture and design exhibitions and talks around the world – on subjects as varied as the Bouroullec brothers’ latest products, Forensic Architecture’s human rights investigations and architecture’s role in creating Black spaces – that we are excited for.
+Here, we’ve selected 10 of the best architecture and design events around the world in 2022 – including exhibitions and talks on subjects as varied as the Bouroullec brothers’ latest products, Forensic Architecture’s human rights investigations and architecture’s role in creating Black spaces – that we are excited for.
 Check out our events listings for more.

 Few designers boast a portfolio as prolific as that of the Bouroullec brothers.
 The award-winning French duo opened their studio in 1999 and have since worked with renowned brands from Cappellini to Vitra.
 On until May 30th, this exhibition at the Philadelphia Museum of Art features their work over the past decade, which spans furniture, lighting, textiles and architecture that combine traditional craftsmanship with a contemporary sensibility.
 Along with their studio, the Bouroullecs also designed the gallery space itself for an all-encompassing showcase of their signature design approach.